jcwalmsley/CourseNotes_Cpp/README.md

 ## Purpose of producing these notes:

-1. Practice "Git • GitHub" version control system on a course structure
+1. Improve "Git • GitHub" version control system knowledge and skills on a course structure
-2. Improve C++ knowledge and skills
+2. Improve overall C++ knowledge and skills
-3. Improve overall programming skills and knowledge
+3. Improve overall programming skills and knowledge with files and directories
+4. Improve overall knowledge and skill using BASH / terminal command line interface
+5. Improve overall knowledge and skill using the Atom text editor
-4. Prepare for additional courses in programming like ROS use and development
+5. Prepare for courses in ROS (robot operating system) software use and development
+6. Practice developing a educational course structure
-5. Have fun creating a project using C++ and GitHub
+7. Have fun creating a personal project using C++ and GitHub